burnworks/astrojs-mt-data-api-pagination-sample/README.md

 ```shell
 npm run dev
 ```
-All Entries List → For example: `/1/`
+- List of all Entries → For example: `/1/`
-List of Entries by Category → For example: `/category_basename/1/`
+- List of Entries by Category → For example: `/category_basename/1/`